Speak to a local memory care advisor 24/7: (888) 595-9951

 River's Edge Community Care Home

-River's Edge Community Care Home specializes in providing memory care in Bennington county, Vermont.
+River's Edge Community Care Home specializes in providing Alzheimer’s care in Bennington county, Vermont.
 It can accommodate no more than 25 dementia residents.
-River's Edge Community Care Home provides luxury amenities that include enhanced medical monitoring, anytime toileting help and memory games and other activities to any older adults with dementia who reside in Bennington, VT and nearby areas.
+River's Edge Community Care Home provides luxury amenities that include individually designed programs, assistance with choosing and putting on clothes and dining assistance during meals to any seniors with dementia who reside in Bennington, VT and nearby areas.
 River's Edge Community Care Home is situated at 5 Hunt Street, 05201 zip code and can possibly allow Medicaid and Medicare to cover some fees associated with its care.

 Vermont Veterans' Home Domiciliary